devMunyi/crypto-metrics/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Crypto Metrics

-> This applications shows real-time data for cryptocurrencies current market pricing and activity.
+> This application shows real-time data for cryptocurrencies current market pricing and activity.
 The data used is fetched from blockchain API.

 ## Built With